 Simply be cautious since a vacuum hose is composed of a flexible, lightweight material.
 The last thing you want to do is tear a hole in the ground by being overly aggressive.

 Washing away the filth that has accumulated in the inside folds is an effective approach to remove it.
 You may fill the sink with around 4 inches of water.
 Then add one or two squirts of dish soap or a light detergent to the mixture.

 It is important to completely immerse the hose.
 This allows water to go through the substance and cleanse it.
-You may also use a wet towel to wipe the outside hose.
-It is best to avoid using strong chemicals because they may cause harm to the material.
+You may also use a towel to wipe the outside hose.
+It is best to avoid needing strong chemicals because they may cause harm to the material.